-For more information please see Mr Butler
+For more information please see Miss Bird

-Year 9 Options Form 2017
+Year 9 Options Form 2019

-Student Name: Form: ••••• Student Name: Form:
+Student Name: Form: Form:

 Subjects Choices

-Geography Choose one subject from Box A
+Α Geography History Choose one subject from Box A

-А History

-Geography Choose three subjects from Box B
+Geography Choose three surfects from Box B

-History Subjed Priority
+History Subject Priority

 French German 1

-Spanish Separate Science Computer Science NY .
-2
+Spanish Separate Science 2

-3
+В Computer Science ICT - Creative iMed a Fine Art D&T - Englished at the Food Preparation at the Food Care 3

-В Fine Art Textiles Design Design Technology Food Preparation Health and Schal Care Religious Studies Drama Music Fine Art and Textiles Design cannot be combined and under normal circumstances students will only be allowed to take one technology subject.
-We will try our best to give you your first choices, but sometimes we have to disappoint some students.
-However we will always talk to you first.
+Under normal circumstances students will only be allowed to take one technology subject (marked ).

+Mulic Duce Sport Studies We will try our best to give you choices, but sometimes wo disappoint some students.
+H will always talk to you e have to lowever we

 Reserve Choices Reserve Choices

-Please identify two additional Subject Priority
+Please identify two additional subjects as reserve choices.
+We will Subject Priority

-С try our best to give you your first choices but on occasion we might have to use your reserves.
+C try our best to give you your first choices but on occasion we might have to use your reserves.
 1

 2